-- Responses from the land manager to the Management History Interview (page 13 and 14 from the assessment guide) - Data from Soil Health Assessment Part I, Part II, Part II, and Part IV; Describing Soil Morphology and Identifying Soils; and Ecological Site Descriptions - The Cropland In-Field Soil Health Assessment Worksheet (page 15 from the assessment guide) OR the LandPKS SoilHealth Report with NRCS Criteria - The Cropland In-Field Soil Health Assessment Worksheet and Resource Indicator Decision Trees (page 16 from the assessment guide)
+- Responses from the land manager to the Management History Interview (page 13 and 14 from the assessment guide) - Data from Soil Health Assessment Parts I-IV - The Cropland In-Field Soil Health Assessment Worksheet (page 15 from the assessment guide) or the LandPKS SoilHealth Report with NRCS Criteria - The Cropland In-Field Soil Health Assessment Worksheet and Resource Indicator Decision Trees (page 16 from the assessment guide)

 Now that onsite observations and data collection for the in-field soil health assessment is complete you will summarize your findings.
-These findings, and the responses from the land manager to the management history interview will later be used to guide the development of the conservation plan for this site.
+These findings, and the responses from the land manager to the management history interview should be used to guide the development of the conservation plan for this site.